AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 The `shell servers
 <https://inside.aalto.fi/display/ITServices/Servers+for+light+computing>`_
 ``brute`` and ``force`` are for light computing, and generally for students.
-You may find them useful, but can often be overloaded.
+You may find them useful, but can often be overloaded. :doc:`Learn how to launch Jupyter notebook on there <../aalto/remotejupyter>`.

 For GPU computing, the `Paniikki Linux computer lab
 <http://usefulaaltomap.fi/#!/select/paniikki>`_ has GPUs in all